Icear/PRTS/README.md

 - change the target template name you want to generate at the end line of 'GenerateTemplate.py'
 - execute it
 - it will automatically take an screenshot from your device and show up
-- find the template location, click the top left corner then click the bottom right corner and close the window
+- find the template location, click the top left corner then click the bottom right corner and press any key
-- cutted template should show up in a new poped window and automatically save around the script
+- cutted template should show up in a new poped window, press any key again and script will automatically save the cutted template around the script location
 - move it to the template folder
 - you are good to go